BrowserStackCE/percy-pdf/README.md

 This repo will allow you to compare your pdfs on percy.

 ** IMPORTANT **
 This repository is not officially maintained by BrowserStack.
 The aim of the project is to allow users to compare PDF with PDF on Percy.
 We are currently looking if a Website to PDF comparison is something which can be reliably acheived.
-If you decide to use this repo and face any issues please go ahead and create issue on GitHub and the maintainer may consider developing that feature.
+If you decide to use this repo and face any issues please go ahead and create an issue on GitHub and the maintainer may consider fixing/developing that feature.

 #### How it works?
  1. First we parse the pdf into html using pdf.js by mozzila.